metauni/metauni.github.io/slt/workshop2023.md

 * **SLT High 5** (*Dan Murfet*): Complex vs simple, logic of phase transitions, effective learning curves, "phase structure is geometry of level sets"

 ### SLT Low Road

+The SLT "low road" looks at detailed examples and calculations and sketches of how the mathematical theory fits together ("show me how it works in an example").

 * **SLT Low 1** (*Edmund Lau*): Introduction to Bayesian probability, Bayesian posterior and model selection, regular vs singular
 * **SLT Low 2** (*Liam Carroll*): Phase transitions in toy ReLU networks